 If you are grilling bone-in chicken, the cooking time will be longer.
 Always use a probe thermometer to check the temperature!

-A cut of fryer chicken will have different pieces that will all come off the grill at different times.
-Dark meat tends to stay moister even if it's slightly overcooked.
+A cut up fryer chicken will have different pieces that will all come off the grill at different times.
+Dark meat tends to stay moister even if it’s slightly overcooked.

 Don't overthink it—just grill!